Home > Guides > Best T-style guitars to get that Tele vibe

 Might not be the best option for players looking for a more modern sound

-This T style guitar is perfectly appropriate for its legendary namesake.
+This T-style guitar is perfectly appropriate for its legendary namesake.
 It is painstakingly crafted after his well-known vintage T guitar, but offers some modern appointments.
 And there have been some changes to the original.

 The chambered body is made of korina.
 This makes it lighter in weight and gives openness and air to the sound.
 A roasted maple neck provides a nice little visual flair, and the compound radius fretboard lets you glide up and down the neck with ease.

 Dual Talnico single-coil pickups, and they both have a little extra something.
 The neck has more punch and clarity, while the bridge has a classic ‘50s Tele sound that’s just a little bit thicker.
-The electronics have been juiced a bit too.
-The pickups can be flipped out of phase and there’s a treble bleed giving you a number of sound options from them.

-Best T Style guitar for metal: ESP LTD TE-201
+Best T-style guitar for metal: ESP LTD TE-201

-Best T Style guitar for metal
+Best T-Style guitar for metal

 ESP LTD TE-201